filipac/personality-test/README.md

 ### Live Demo
 You can check out a demo of this simple app here: [https://personality-test.pacurar.dev/](https://personality-test.pacurar.dev/)

+The backend/admin interface is at [https://personality-test.pacurar.dev/admin/](https://personality-test.pacurar.dev/admin/).

+You can log in using email `demo@demo.com` and password `password`

 ### Requirements
 - The application requires at least PHP 8.1 to run locally.
 8.0 should work but not supported.